Purpose

 Create a partition-level storage_cache_policy

-The STORAGE_CACHE_POLICY option is optional for partitions.
+The STORAGE_CACHE_POLICY option at the partition level is optional.
 Valid values:

 Examples